 3. Which students in Step 2-5 School Improvement buildings are eligible for free tutoring?

-Students in grades K-5 are eligible ONLY if they receive free or reduced-price school lunch.
+Students in grades K-8 are eligible ONLY if they receive free or reduced-price school lunch and attend a Title I school.
 Because of the limited number of spaces in the SES program, the Vancouver Public Schools may not be able to enroll every eligible student every year.
 Participation in the program is based on the number of applicants and the amount of funds available.
 Priority is given to the eligible students with the greatest academic needs.

 4. Who provides the free tutoring services?